-So, as others have asked, was this relationship one of teenage love or abuse?
+So, as has been asked by others, was this relationship one of love or abuse?
 I recognize that even for open-minded readers—that is, anyone who hasn’t already assumed that the story told by Sara, or the organizers of the larger smear campaign is true—this question is impossible to answer definitely.
 There are two opposing narratives, and there is no easy way to directly establish the veracity of either.
 This is why, almost a decade ago, the last time Sara’s claims were used to mischaracterize me, I did the only thing I could do to demonstrate that the story I am telling here is not a lie.

 I took a polygraph—the results of which are available online—to affirm my claims.
 It was completed by Gordon H. Barland, PhD, the former director of polygraph research for the Department of Defense.
-I answered five questions about aspects of my relationship with Sara and the nature of our physical contact, which was nothing greater than teenage necking.
-The polygraph contained two questions about our mutually positive experience at the time, and three questions regarding the nature of our physical contact.
+I answered five questions about aspects of my relationship with Sara and the nature of our physical contact.
 No deception was indicated for my answers to all five questions.
 In fact, Dr. Barland assessed the probability of deception at less than .01.
 He concluded that I had answered each question truthfully.

 Marc Gafni & Sara — Our Break-up and the Letter

 In her article, Sara correctly says that each time we had physical contact, I would express deep remorse through an act teshuvah (i.e. repentance), because I knew that such contact was in violation of Jewish Orthodox Law.
 This is true.
 I spoke to my teachers at the time, and they affirmed the “absolute biblical prohibition, according to Maimonides, of any physical contact between unmarried people.”
 At 19, I did not know how to resolve the contradiction between my actions and what I was being taught was immutable divine law.